-Growth and mortality data from Cloudy Bay, Marlborough and the Kapiti Coast, Manawatu (Cranfield et al 1993) have been used in a yield per recruit model to estimate the reference fishing mortality $F{0.1}$ (Cranfield et al 1994b, Triantifillos 2008a, 2008b).
-The shellfish working group did not accept these estimates of $F{0.1}$ as there was considerable uncertainty in both the estimate and the method used to generate them.
-The MCY estimates of Triantifillos (2008a, b) and White et al (2012) using the full range of $F{0.1}$ estimates from Cranfield et al (1993) are shown in Table 5, but should be interpreted cautiously.

-Estimates of MCY are available from numerous locations and were calculated using Method 1 for a virgin fishery (Annala et al 2001) with an estimate of virgin biomass B{θ} , where:
+Growth and mortality data from Cloudy Bay, Marlborough and the Kapiti Coast, Manawatu (Cranfield et al 1993) have been used in a yield per recruit model to estimate the reference fishing mortality $F{0.1}$ (Cranfield et al 1994b).
+The shellfish working group (SFWG) did not accept these estimates of $F{0.1}$ as there was considerable uncertainty in both the estimate and the method used to generate them.
+The MCY estimates of Triantifillos (2008a, b) and White et al (2012, 2015) used the full range of $F{0.1}$ estimates from Cranfield et al (1993) and are shown in Table 5.
+Estimates of MCY are available from numerous locations and were calculated using Method 1 for a virgin fishery (MPI 2015) with an estimate of virgin biomass B_0 , where: